QDFlow: A Python package for physics simulations of quantum dot devices: Introduction

-\texttt{QDFlow} has already demonstrated its utility in advancing ML-driven QD research.
-An earlier, under-development version of the simulator was used to generate the \texttt{QFlow-lite} dataset~\cite{qf-data, Zwolak18-QLD}, which enabled the training of several ML models for global state recognition~\cite{Kalantre17-MLD, Zwolak20-AQD, Zwolak21-RBI}.
-The dataset also supported the development of a novel classification framework for simple high-dimensional geometrical structures, known as the \textit{ray-based classification} (RBC)~\cite{Zwolak20-RBC}.
+\texttt{QDFlow} has already demonstrated its utility in advancing ML-driven QD research, confirming that ML models trained exclusively on simulated data can be successfully deployed in experimental settings, on samples fabricated in an academic cleanroom as well as on an industrial 300-\si{\milli\meter} process line, and on 1D and 2D QD arrays.
+The legacy version of the simulator was used to generate the \texttt{QFlow-lite} dataset~\cite{qf-data, Zwolak18-QLD}, which enabled the training of several ML models for global state recognition.
+The utility of these ML models was demonstrated both offline, by navigating the voltage space within pre-measured experimental datasets~\cite{Kalantre17-MLD, Ziegler22-TAR}, and in closed-loop experiments~\cite{Zwolak20-AQD, Zwolak21-RBI, Zubchenko24-ABQ}.
+The dataset also supported the development of a novel classification framework for simple high-dimensional geometrical structures, known as the \textit{ray-based classification} (RBC) framework~\cite{Zwolak20-RBC}.
 The expanded dataset, \texttt{QFlow 2.0:\,Quantum dot data for machine learning}~\cite{qf-data}, generated using the Thomas-Fermi solver with integrated realistic noise processes, further advanced ML-based approaches to QD tuning.
-In particular, models trained with data from the \texttt{QFlow 2.0} dataset have been successfully applied to tasks such as data quality assessment\cite{Ziegler22-TRA}, physics-informed RBC and ray-based navigation in 1D QD arrays~\cite{Ziegler22-TAR}, and the development of a full virtualization stack for 1D and 2D QD arrays~\cite{Rao24-MAViS}.
-These early successes highlight the value of physics-informed synthetic datasets for accelerating the development of automated control tools for QD systems.
+In particular, models trained with data from the \texttt{QFlow 2.0} dataset have been successfully applied to tasks such as data quality assessment\cite{Ziegler22-TRA}, physics-informed RBC and ray-based navigation in 1D QD arrays~\cite{Ziegler22-TAR}, and the development of a full virtualization stack for 1D and 2D QD arrays in Ge/SiGe~\cite{Rao24-MAViS} and in Si/SiGe.
+These successes confirm the compatibility of \texttt{QFlow 2.0}-generated with real-world experiments.
+They also highlight the value of physics-informed synthetic datasets for accelerating the development of automated control tools for QD systems.

-The source code for \texttt{QDFlow} is released under the GNU General Public License in the \texttt{QDFlow} GitHub repository~\cite{QDFlow}.
-The library includes full type hints for all classes and functions to ensure clarity, maintainability, and ease of extension.
+\texttt{QDFlow} is available for download from the \href{https://pypi.org/project/qdflow/}{Python Package Index}, with the source code released under the GNU General Public License in the \texttt{QDFlow} GitHub repository~\cite{QDFlow}.
+Comprehensive API documentation is provided via docstrings embedded in the source code and as HTML pages hosted on \href{https://qdflow-sim.readthedocs.io/}{Read the Docs}.
+The library includes type hints for all classes and functions to support clarity, maintainability, and extensibility.
+Unit and benchmark tests are also distributed with the \texttt{QDFlow} repository to facilitate validation and performance evaluation.